darenwelsh/EVANav/README.md

 ## GENERAL CONCEPT
 Imagine using Google Maps and Navigation, but as a space walker on the Space Station.

 Flight controllers and astronauts at NASA use a 3D model of the International Space Station (ISS) to aid in the planning and execution of ExtraVehicular Activity (EVA, or "space walks").
 This model (named "DOUG") includes all of the modules and hardware on ISS as well as each handrail used by an EVA crew member to aid in translation.
+Visit the [NASA Software](https://software.nasa.gov/software/MSC-23586-1) site to request a copy of the DOUG application.

 Determining the "best" path from one location on ISS to another is currently done by trained, experienced humans.
 This project is to use computing power to aid those humans.

 The user interface should allow for selection of start and end points, each different handrails.
 The user may also choose options for the route.
 The default will be the shortest route, but the user may want the route that encounters the least amount of hazards (sharp edges, radiating hardware, articulating structures, shatterable materials, etc), a route that deconflicts their partner's route (EVAs are performed by a pair of crew), a route including one or more waypoints in the middle of the route, and/or a route with the fewest number of rotations and plane changes.
 The user may also choose to enter the value for the crew member's wingspan.
 This is important in places where handrails are spaced farther apart than some people's reach limit.